nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

         )
 ```

-After that, we have all necessary information for generating result code.
+After that, we have all necessary information for generating the result code.
-If last stage is not `each`, i.e. there is a return value after each iteration,
+If the last stage is not `each`, i.e. there is a return value after each iteration,
 we need to determine the type of the result sequence and then append to it on
 each iteration.